-Central Health is working with community partners and experts on the future reuse and redevelopment of its Brackenridge Campus that will begin following the transition of hospital operations to Dell Seton Medical Center in 2017.
+Central Health is working with community partners and experts on the future reuse and redevelopment of Brackenridge Campus, following the planned closing of University Medical Center Brackenridge in 2017.

-Central Health is committed to reuse and redevelopment guided by the following principles:
+Central Health is committed to a reuse and redevelopment strategy that optimizes the value of this asset while guided by the following principles: